 Why a Leadership Programme?

-EUC established the Leadership Programme for the following reasons:
+EUC established the Leadership Programme in 2013 for the following reasons:

 - We believe in the creation of extra opportunities for students who would like to extend their experiences beyond the regular programme;